crhraphael/crhraphael/README.md

 ## I'm a Developer!

 - 🔭 Currently working on a game project
-- 🥅 2021 Goals: Have one or more prototypes
-- ⚡ Fun fact: I love miniatures, electronic and board games
+- ⚡ Fun fact: I love miniatures, electronics and board games

 ### Connect with me: